from training.npr.org: https://training.npr.org/sources/payal-chakraborty/

 Dr. Lona Mody is a professor of internal medicine, geriatrics and epidemiology at the University of Michigan.
 Her research lab studies antibiotic-resistant pathogens and develops measures to prevent their spread.
 With a research focus on the aging population, Mody has studied interventions to prevent infections and reduce transmission of drug-resistant pathogens in high-risk populations.

 Nat Gyenes is a researcher who focuses on the intersection of the Internet and public health.
-She leads the Digital Health Lab at Meedan, a technology nonprofit, and studies health and technology as a research affiliate at Harvard University’s Berkman Klein Center for Internet & Society.
+She has looked at how epidemics, prolonged public health challenges and digital health misinformation effect societies.

 Dr. Seema Yasmin is director of the Stanford Health Communication Initiative, a clinical assistant professor in Stanford University’s department of medicine, and visiting professor at the Anderson School of Management at UCLA, where she teaches crisis management and communications.